Quattrone Center Grants for Penn Faculty

 Eligibility for Funding and Proposal Process

-This Quattrone Center Grants Program is open to all Penn faculty.
+This Quattrone Center Grants Program is open to all Penn faculty, and we have previously funded proposals from faculty in numerous schools and departments, including Law, SAS, SEAS, Nursing, and Medicine.
 To submit a proposal, visit the link below:

 Proposals should include a narrative of no more than 3 pages that describes the proposed research question and its significance, data and research methods, and proposed deliverable (journal article, law review article, dataset, etc.).
 The narrative should also include a list of project personnel, projected completion date, and requested funding amount.
 Please separately attach the CVs of key personnel and a short itemized budget listing or describing key components of the proposed budget.